-What the color white means to us psychologically:
+What the color white means to us Psychologically

 The color white is usually defined by what it’s not—white should have no color in it and no markings or flaws.

-To others, white simply suggests a no frills, plain-Jane style—function over style.
+To others, white simply suggests a no-frills, plain-Jane style—function over style.

 Is white a “girl color” or “boy color?”

-White definitely has no gender bias whatsoever.
+Unlike many other colors, white has no gender bias whatsoever.

-White in society:
+White in Society

 Another classic, the plain white t-shirt, is a staple of wardrobes today.
 But watch out—you really don’t want to spill ketchup or mustard (or anything) on a clean white shirt.

-Pigments that make up white paint:
+Pigments that make up white paint

 Take a look at your white paint and you’ll most likely see one of these two ingredients: Titanium Dioxide or Zinc Oxide.

-Common white oil paints:
+Common white oil paint colors

 White is white—you don’t really want any variation in the color.
 As a result, there aren’t a lot of options.
 The two types of white paint you’ll find are Titanium White and Zinc White, after whichever pigment they use.

-Famous white paintings:
+Famous white Paintings